COS 311 - New Testament 1

 Instructor: Gregory J. Riley

-This course presents a panoramic view of the content, main characteristics, and message of the books of the New Testament in the light of their historical, political, socioeconomic, cultural, and religious environment, as well as their importance as literary expressions of the faith and history of the early Church.
-The practice of exegesis is emphasized, with special emphasis on Luke, Acts, 1 Corinthians, and Galatians.
+This course presents a panoramic view of the content, main characteristics, and message of the books of the New Testament in the light of their historical, political, socioeconomic, cultural, and religious environment.
+It treats as well their importance as literary expressions of the faith and history of the early Church.
+Emphasis is placed on the practice of exegesis ("explanation") of Scripture, with special focus on Luke, Acts, 1 Corinthians, and Galatians.

 Ehrman, B. The New Testament: A Historical Introduction to the Early Christian Writings.
 New York and Oxford: Oxford Univ.
 Press, 1997.

 Holladay, Carl R. A Critical Introduction to the New Testament: Interpreting the Meaning and Message of Jesus Christ

 Riley, Gregory J. The River of God: A New History of Christian Origins.
 Harper San Francisco, 2001.